Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Main Results: modeling distributed architectures comparing to monolithic

+In this Section, we compare the fidelity of a qubit that has been moved around a device on monolithic against a chiplet architecture.
 On September 7, 2021 the 27-qubit \textit{ibmq\_mumbai} reported an average CX fidelity of approximately $F_{CX, Mumbai}=1-0.009$ while the 65-qubit \textit{ibmq\_brooklyn} reported $F_{CX, Brooklyn}=1-0.018$~\cite{IBMQE}.
 This comparison likely represented a much better day for the \textit{ibmq\_mumbai} than for the \textit{ibmq\_brooklyn} and is not a statistically rigorous expectation of typical values.
-It nonetheless gives a pessimistic of $\Delta_{infid.}$, which we take as an upper bound on how infidelity of monolithic processors may scale.
+It nonetheless gives a pessimistic estimate of $\Delta_{infid.}$, which we take as an upper bound on how infidelity of monolithic processors may scale.

 As a lower bound, we may assume $\Delta_{infid.} = 0$, corresponding to no excess noise for larger chips.
-Since our analysis specifically considers Falcon processors, we do not attempt to incorporate the broader numerical estimates from \cite{sevilla2020forecasting}.
-Our bounds on $\Delta_{infid.} = 0$ are extremely coarse, representing high uncertainty.
+Since our analysis specifically considers Falcon processors, a class of processors seen online from 2020-2024~\cite{smith2023fast,IBM-retired-processors}, we do not attempt to incorporate the broader numerical estimates from \cite{sevilla2020forecasting}.
+Our bounds on $\Delta_{infid.}$ are coarse, representing high uncertainty.
 Rather than attempt to make detailed predictions about forthcoming technologies, we aim to capture a wide range of possibilities.

 We consider three cases for microwave state transfer fidelity between chips in our proposed systems based on the state-of-art.
 For the purpose of this analysis, we will treat $F_{link}$ as the average gate fidelity inter-chip, single-qubit state transfer.
 First, the lower bound in is assigned $F_{link}=0.86$ as reported in~\cite{magnard2020microwave}.
 The recent demonstration in~\cite{zhong2021deterministic} serves as our second point of comparison for link performance with a value of $F_{link}=0.91$.
 It is suggested that state transfer fidelity could reach as high as 0.96 as processes are refined~\cite{magnard2020microwave}, so $F_{link}=0.96$ serves as the upper bound for link performance.